Read on to learn about dual diagnosis and the best type of treatment to overcome comorbid disorders.

 Some risks include receiving an incorrect diagnosis, taking dangerous substances to regulate symptoms, overdosing, choosing the wrong type of therapy, running the risk of dependence, and having a lack of treatment from a medical professional.23 Many people who choose self-medicating over seeking professional help develop substance use disorders and worsening mental health symptoms.
 It is best to seek advice from a professional.

 After receiving a dual diagnosis, it is very common to have a lot of questions.
 Hopefully, this section can answer most of them.
-If you have more, you can always reach out to us at Blueprints for Recovery.
+If you have more, you can always reach out to us at The PAC Program.

 Dual diagnosis does refer to a combination of any mental disorder and substance use disorder.
 Sometimes, people will struggle with another disability, which could be a learning disability, intellectual disability, or behavior disorder.